 “For all users with high demands on precision, feel and functionality this is the mouse pad that delivers.
 CT series smooth Hybratek™ coating ensures that the mouse registers every detail of the smallest mouse movement.
 It offers a smooth and a controlled glide with an optimum level of friction.
 Whether you are a hardcore gamer or work with other demanding tasks such as graphic design or large spreadsheets, you’ll thrill to the task”

 Now don’t worry: this isn’t one of those shaggy cloth things you get with a new PC which will come apart.
 The surface on this baby won’t come off for a while (or so the rep at Dreamhack told me), and I’m willing to believe them.
 The mat just feels like a quality product.
 On a side note the QPAD CT is available in 2 colors; black and white, and is delivered on your doorstep in a thin plastic tube.

 In the anti slipping department you are covered as well.
-I’m afraid I need to write off my old Steelpad we reviewed 2 years back, as the anti-slip coating on that one has disappeared so it gets nudged across my desk.
+I’m afraid I need to write off my old Steelpad we reviewed, as the anti-slip coating on that one has disappeared so it gets nudged across my desk.
 The QPAD mat, on the other hand has a rubber under-coating (or more like a surface onto a rubber coat).
 The top surfance and base are vulcanized together making a virtually inseparable surface with a anti-slip base that will not wear out.